mfroeling/MuscleAtlas-website/pages/muscles/muscle_thigh_quadricepsfemoris.md

 layout: page
 permalink: /muscle/thigh/quadricepsfemoris/

-title: 'Muscles of the quadricepsfemoris compartment of the thigh'
+title: 'Muscles of the quadriceps femoris compartment of the thigh'
 subheadline: 'Images and discription'

 header: no